toraritte/nix-tome/draft.md

 • Can we deploy upgrades efficiently?
 That is, suppose that we want to upgrade Glibc (a dependency of all other components in Figure 2.1).
 Can we prevent a costly redownload of all dependent components?
+As we will see in the remainder of this thesis, the answer to these questions is “yes”.

+# Glossary

+**complete deployment** No missing dependencies during any deployment task.